 How often do you meet with your staff?
 Are the meetings productive?
 Successful?
 In my experience as an Executive Pastor, I went through many iterations of attempting to have great staff meetings.
-While I wouldn’t say I ever got it “perfect,”, I would say we did a pretty good job with it.
+While I wouldn’t say, I ever got it “perfect,” I would say we did a pretty good job with it.

 We met every Wednesday at noon and began with a brown bag lunch.
 In my experience, here’s what I would say are the top 5 “keys” to having successful staff meetings:

-- Have a Formal Agenda – Preferably a day before the meeting, publish a formal agenda.
+- Have a Formal Agenda – Preferably, a day before the meeting, publish a formal agenda.
 It’s important that the staff know what’s on the agenda and even have an opportunity to get things on the agenda.

 - Have Fun! – We always tried to keep it fun.
 For the first 10 or 15 minutes of the meeting, while we were eating, it was just having fun together.
 On our schedule of topics, the 5th meeting of the month (when it happened) was a “fun day.”
-We would usually get out of the office to do something fun together instead of the other meetings’ formal agenda.
+We usually got out of the office to do something fun together instead of the other meetings’ formal agenda.